wezside/Toolkit/README.md

 Change log since build .0100
 =======

+* Added purge for Scroll decorators.
+Will be automatically purged when UIELement.purge is called
 * ICollection updated to reflect more of a standard approach
 * New IDictionaryCollection interface for Dictionary Collections
 * Fixed issue when height is less than Scrollheight, the padding was ignored.